ChrAshPun/kanban-desk-django/README.md

     }
 }
 ```
-sudo ln -s /etc/nginx/sites-available/myproject /etc/nginx/sites-enabled
+`sudo ln -s /etc/nginx/sites-available/myproject /etc/nginx/sites-enabled`
-sudo nginx -t
+`sudo nginx -t`
-sudo systemctl restart nginx
+`sudo systemctl restart nginx`

 ## Error: Nginx Is Displaying a 502 Bad Gateway Error Instead of the Django Application
 check NGINX error logs - sudo tail -F /var/log/nginx/error.log

+## Use Let's Encrypt / Certbot to configure SSL Certificate and enable encrypted HTTPS
 Reference articles: https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-22-04

 ### Update DNS records
-An A record with example.com pointing to your server’s public IP address.
+An `A record` with `example.com` pointing to your server’s public IP address.
-An A record with www.example.com pointing to your server’s public IP address.
+An `A record` with `www.example.com` pointing to your server’s public IP address.

-Certbot recommends using their snap package for installation.
-It includes an auto renew script.
-sudo snap install core; sudo snap refresh core
-sudo snap install --classic certbot

-Finally, you can link the certbot command from the snap install directory to your path, so you’ll be able to run it by just typing certbot.
-sudo ln -s /snap/bin/certbot /usr/bin/certbot

-Update the NGINX file
+### Update the NGINX file
+- `sudo nano /etc/nginx/sites-available/kanbandesk.com`
 ```
 ...
 server_name example.com www.example.com;
 ```
-sudo nginx -t
+- `sudo nginx -t`
-sudo systemctl reload nginx
+- `sudo systemctl reload nginx`

+### Install the snap package
+Certbot recommends using their snap package for installation.
+It includes an auto renew script.
+- `sudo snap install core; sudo snap refresh core`
+- `sudo snap install --classic certbot`

+Finally, you can link the certbot command from the snap install directory to your path, so you’ll be able to run it by just typing `certbot`.
+- `sudo ln -s /snap/bin/certbot /usr/bin/certbot`

 This runs certbot with the --nginx plugin, using -d to specify the domain names we’d like the certificate to be valid for
+Make sure to include my email because I need to knoow about auto renewals and certificate expirations.
-sudo certbot --nginx -d example.com -d www.example.com
+- `sudo certbot --nginx -d example.com -d www.example.com`

+### Certificate autorenewal
+Let’s Encrypt’s certificates are only valid for ninety days.
-The certbot package we installed (snap) takes care of this for us by adding a systemd timer that will run twice a day and automatically renew any certificate that’s within thirty days of expiration
+The certbot package we installed (snap) takes care of this for us by adding a systemd timer that will run twice a day and automatically renew any certificate that’s within thirty days of expiration.
-sudo systemctl status snap.certbot.renew.service
+- `sudo systemctl status snap.certbot.renew.service`
-do a dry run to verify that certbot is working properly
+- do a dry run to verify that certbot is working properly - `sudo certbot renew --dry-run`
-sudo certbot renew --dry-run
-to renew all certs manually - sudo certbot renew
+- to renew all certs manually - `sudo certbot renew `

+### Congratulations, you finished hosting Kanban Desk!

+## Now host the true Django project
+Notes: The only difference with this second deployment is that I'm going to clone the project repo which is going to include setting up SSH connection with my Github account, environment variables, etc.

+### Setup an SSH key pair and clone the Git repo
+Note: To clone a Git repository using SSH, you need to set up an SSH key pair on your local machine and add the public key to your GitHub account.
-ssh-keygen -t rsa -b 4096 -C "<email>"
+`ssh-keygen -t rsa -b 4096 -C "<email>"`
+copy - `cat /home/<adminuser>/.ssh/id_rsa.pub`
-GitHub > Settings > SSH GPG keys > New SSH Key
+GitHub > Settings > SSH GPG keys > New SSH Key > copy paste to key textarea
-cat /home/chrashpun/.ssh/id_rsa.pub
-copy paste to key textarea
-git clone <git repo>
+`git clone <git repo>`
-change name using mv command if needed
+If needed, change name using - `mv command`

+## The cloned Django project needs some configuration before testing hosting on :8000
+### Some changes to the Django project
+- install python and pip - `sudo apt install python3 python3-pip python3-venv`
+- delete the venv and create a new one using `python3 -m venv venv`
+  - check `which python` and `which pip`
+- `pip install django`
+- delete the `static` folder and create a new one `python manage.py collectstatic`
+- Run the venv
+- `pip install -r requirements.txt`

+## Configure environment variables
+### The settings.py file uses dotenv
+`pip install -r requirements.txt` or `pip install python-dotenv`

+### Create the .env file
+- add all needed variables

+### Install postgreSQL & psycopg2
+- install postgresql
+- install psycopg2 so Django can connect with PostgreSQL

+### Test hosting on port 0:8000
+Notes: Make sure all dependencies are covered.
+If everything was done correctly `python manage.py makemigrations` and `python manage.py migrate` should work.
+- run `python manage.py runserver 0:8000`

+## Yes!!!
+It's finally working.
+I can see Kanban Desk.
+Just configure Gunicorn, NGINX, and SSL (using CertBot)

+### Create needed users
+- create the Django admin using `python manage.py createsuperuser`
+- create the guestuser - make sure script is correct in `login.html`

+### Nginx return 403 forbidden error trying to access static files
+This is a permissions issue. www-data user does not have permission to access the static files.
+There's 2 way to fix this.
+I can add www-data to the <adminuser> group or I can relocate the static folder to `/var/www/html/static` since NGINX can access that directory.

+add www-data to <adminuser> group - `sudo usermod -a -G <adminuser> www-data`
+confirm www-data was added to the group - `groups www-data`

+## Congratulations
+Everything is has been configured correctly and I ran some tests using the guestuser account and it looks like everything is working.